openmind-consortium/Analysis-rcs-data/README.md

     - 0010 0000: Detection - Ld1
     - 0100 0000: Loop Recording
     - 1000 0000: Adaptive Stim
-  - `StateEntryCount`: Number of times current state has been entered since last Ld diagnostic mirror reset
+  - `StateEntryCount`: Number of times current state has been entered since last LD diagnostic mirror reset
   - `StateTime`: Time spent in this state since the last time the state times were cleared (in seconds)
   - `StimFlags`: Indicates status flags for adaptive therapy operation (if any amplitude is currently ramping)
     - 0000 0000: None